History

 History & Heritage

 We are proud of our heritage in educating boys and girls since 1803 and the good work we do via our charity.
-We are also proud to have had HM the Queen as our Patron until her recent death.
+We are also proud to have had HM the Queen as our Patron, until her recent death, and we now have HM King Charles III as our new Royal Patron.

 Kennington

-Our organisation is now called the Licensed Trade Charity, and it has offered kindness, care, education and financial support to those in need for well over 200 years.
-Assisting with the rigours endured by people working in the hospitality trade during the Covid pandemic was a recent example of the work of the charity.
+That founding organisation is now called the Licensed Trade Charity, and it has offered kindness, care, education and financial support to those in need for well over 200 years.
+A recent example of the charity’s good work was assisting with the rigours endured by people working in the hospitality trade during the Covid pandemic.

 The first Licensed Victualler’s School was set up in Kennington, London in 1803 (pictured).
 The School was granted a Royal Charter in 1836.
 LVS Ascot is one of three schools now owned and managed by the Licensed Trade Charity, the other two are specialist schools in Oxford and Hassocks near Brighton.